Daikon-Sun/VFX2017/hw1/README.md

                                             users are required to manually change the numbers in src/util.cpp/blob_removal.
 All parameters are changeable
                                             including the for-loop condition or even remove the for-loop.
+-g [ --ghost ] [=arg(=False)]               Add ghost-removal mask using EA Khan's method.
+-s [ --spotlight ] arg                      The regions of interest of the first image to be enhance.
+                                            Type 4*n numbers to represent all rectangls in the format:
+                                            (x, y, w, h).

 -v [ --verbose ] [=arg(=False)]             Show the final result.
 If False, image will be saved without
                                             popping out.
 -m [ --method ] arg (=1)                    Method to produce high-dynamic range image: